Vanille-N/fling/README.md

 Advantages:
 - `is_ball` is a simple O(1) hashtable lookup;
 - so is `ball_of_position`;
-- alternating between iterations on balls and positions as done in moves is straightforward as well;
+- alternating between iterations on balls and positions as done in `moves` is straightforward as well;
 - although `get_balls` is not as immediate as if `game` were a `ball list`, it remains easy.

 Drawbacks:
 - `game`s cannot be thoughtlessy moved around: deep copies may be costly and shallow copies may lead to unexpected side effects;
 - the `game` must be passed down to function calls, since a `ball` on its own is not enough to know its position;
-- every new information requires updating two hashtables, failure to update one of them may lead to bugs that are extremely hard to identify.
+- every new movement requires updating two hashtables, failure to update one of them may lead to bugs that are extremely hard to identify.
 I have done my best not to separate related updates: calls to any of `Hashtbl.add`, `Hashtbl.remove`, `Hashtbl.update` are grouped together on consecutive lines.

 Altogether, performance of `is_ball` and `ball_of_position` was the main deciding factor.
 Other options have been considered (and rejected):
 - `type game = ball list` has poor `ball_of_position` efficiency and it is hard to list all balls on a line/column
-- `type game = { by_line: ball list; by_column: ball list; }` solves the "list all balls on a line/column" problem, but is even harder and costly to update than both previous options
 - `type game = ball option array array` makes it extremely costly to list all balls, unless paired with a `ball -> Position.t` lookup table, which basically brings us back to the `Hashtbl` option

 #### Displacement, undo, redo